Miami Federal Crimes Lawyer

 After the federal investigation, which can take months or even years, investigators hand over the file to a U.S. Attorney, who will prosecute and seek maximum penalties.
 Suppose you have been accused of a federal crime.
 In that case, you need a criminal defense attorney ready and willing to do what it takes to protect your rights and future.

-Our federal criminal team has fought for clients in a range of federal criminal cases and has the knowledge, skills, and resources to challenge the accusations made against you.
+Our federal crimes defense attorneys have fought for clients in a range of federal criminal cases and has the knowledge, skills, and resources to challenge the accusations made against you.

 To discuss your case and legal avenues we can explore, contact our federal crimes lawyers in Miami at (305) 985-6640.
 Your initial consultation is free.